 We spoke to Chatham’s Susanna Hodder about what makes it such a unique experience, and the new attractions on offer this summer...

-The Historic Dockyard Chatham is one of Kent’s must-see attractions, and Boundless members can pay just £29.70 for two tickets, to explore over 400 years of British naval history.
-You can also enjoy a refreshing cream tea for two with scones and your choice of tea or coffee, included in our special offer.
+The Historic Dockyard Chatham is one of Kent’s must-see attractions, and Boundless members can pay just £49.50 for two tickets, to explore over 400 years of British naval history.
+A refreshing cream tea for two with scones and your choice of tea or coffee, is included in our special offer.

 If somebody has never been to the Historic Dockyard Chatham, what should they expect?